 These are some of the questions we will seek to answer in this article.

 So as the chart indicates basically the better the battery the more coffee it will be able to make.
 Ideally this coffee maker should be paired with the 18V LXT® Lithium-Ion batteries as this is part of the Lithium-Ion range by Makita.
-However, smaller voltage batteries can be used but of course more battery power will be used.
-Also, remember that the batteries or the charger are not included with the 18v coffee maker.
+However, smaller voltage batteries (12v max cut for example) can be used but of course more battery power will be used.
+Also, remember that the batteries or the charger are not included with the Makita coffee maker tool.

-Another important factor in choosing battery operated coffee makers is what forms of coffee they accept; Whole Beans?
+Another important factor in choosing battery operated coffee makers is what forms of coffee they accept; whole Beans?
 Ground coffee?
 Pods?
 Capsules?
-The Makita Coffee Maker accepts either ground coffee or 60mm coffee pods.
-The ground coffee option is fairly standard for a drip coffee maker and can either accommodate pre-ground shop-bought coffee, or your own favourite beans ground to demand.
+This lithium ion cordless coffee machine accepts either your favourite ground coffee or 60mm coffee pods.
+The ground coffee option is fairly standard for a drip coffee maker and can either accommodate pre-ground shop-bought coffee, or your own favorite coffee beans ground to demand.

 The other option that this coffee maker gives is for pods.
 However, these aren’t the same as Keurig pods or even Nespresso pods.
 But instead are more like coffee pouches and have to be the specific size of 60mm.
 This size coffee pod is notoriously hard to track down and your best option is to go with the 62mm Senseo coffee pods which fit the machine a treat and have a range of different options and flavors.